 Among patients who suffered a recent myocardial infarction, low-dose colchicine was effective at preventing major adverse cardiovascular events compared with placebo.
 Benefit was primarily due to a reduction in the incidence of stroke and urgent hospitalization for unstable angina leading to revascularization.
 The study drug was well tolerated and associated with a similar incidence of infection and diarrhea compared with placebo.
+Colchicine was also cost-effective.
 The benefit of colchicine was purported to be due to anti-inflammatory properties of the drug.

 Tardif JC, Kouz S, Waters DD, et al. Efficacy and Safety of Low-Dose Colchicine After Myocardial Infarction.
 N Engl J Med 2019;381:2497-505.